bthyreau/masseter_mri/README.md

 The program needs to run on a [PyTorch](https://pytorch.org/get-started/locally/) python environment.
 A CPU version of Pytorch is sufficient.

+If you have the uv packaging tool ( https://docs.astral.sh/uv/ ), you can run `uv sync`

+which should take care of installing the dependencies.

+Otherwise, you need to configure a python 3 environment on your machine.
 For e.g. to install using pip3 (works both Linux and MacOS)
 ```
 pip3 install scipy nibabel pillow
 pip3 install torch